Hire Purchase (HP) is a way of financing a vehicle over a fixed

 Tax relief for the

-fleet operator on cars with a CO2 output over 110g/km is not limited in the same way as leasing,
+buyer on cars with a CO2 output over 110g/km is not limited in the same way as leasing,

 thereby reducing the total costs of contract purchase for cars with higher CO2 emissions compared to leasing, but there are deferrals of tax relief.

 Because the finance repayments cover repayment of the full purchase price, rather